Following are frequently asked SAS Job Interview Questions for freshers as well as an experienced Data analyst.

 The SUBSTR function is used to abstract substring from a character variable.

-30) Mention what SAS features do you use to check errors and data validation?
+30) What SAS features do you use to check errors and data validation?

-31) Mention 5 ways to do a “table lookup” in SAS?
+31) What are the ways to do a “table lookup” in SAS?

-5 ways to do a “table lookup” in SAS include,
+There are five ways to do a “table lookup” in SAS which include:

 - PROC SQL